-Proposal Due: September 25, 2013
+Proposal Due: September 23, 2014

-Each project group should meet with me to discuss potential project ideas in the first three weeks of the course.
-Each group must submit electronically a project proposal.
-The proposal includes: an explanation of the project including: expected outcomes, a description of the work to be carried out, resources needed to do the project, and a discussion of the value of the project relative to the research focus areas and to the objectives of this course.
+Each project team should meet with me prior to this due date to discuss potential project ideas.
+Each group must submit a project proposal electronically.
+The proposal includes: an explanation of the project including: expected outcomes, a description of the work to be done, resources needed to do the project, and a discussion of the value of the project relative to the research focus areas and to the objectives of this course.